panmarko/academic-kickstart/content/publication/improvedCoarraySPL.md

 # url_custom = [{name = "Custom Link", url = "http://example.org"}]

 # Does the content use math formatting?
-# math = true
+math = false

 # Does the content use source code highlighting?
-# highlight = true
+highlight = false

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
-# image = "headers/bubbles-wide.jpg"
+image = ""
-# caption = "My caption :smile:"
+caption = ""

 +++